SAP-samples/teched2021-IIS160/exercises/ex1/README.md

 ![mydevspace - SAP Business Application Studio - Google Chrome](images/img_015.png "mydevspace - SAP Business Application Studio - Google Chrome")

+Please note that the screenshots in the subsequent exercises show the UI with the SAP Quartz theme.\
+The SAP Horizon theme was published after the creation of the exercises.

 \(19\) Select **Yes** in order to skip generation of an additional associated annotation.cds file.\
 The sample service already provides a basic set of UI annotations with file app/layouts.cds.